Deep Worldbuild Project:

-The book I’m reading (The Midnight Thief) has really inspired me in my own writing, not because of the characters or the plot, though those are incredible too, but because of the worldbuilding.
+The book I’m reading (Midnight Thief, by Livia Blackburne) has really inspired me in my own writing, not because of the characters or the plot, though those are incredible too, but because of the worldbuilding.
 I’m only seven chapters in, but I already feel immersed in the world.

 I’ve wanted for years to do a deep worldbuild, which to me is to go into the nitpicky details of my story world and make it incredibly complex and amazing.
 I’m not sure if I’ll be able to accomplish complex and amazing, but we’ll see.

 I want you to be a part of this so that you can enjoy the journey with me and maybe learn something along the way.
 I’m sure I’ll be learning a TON as I go.

 I plan on starting with a brand new planet, a brand new map, a brand new everything (except for one continent that’s as developed as mud and grass before they’re turned into a mud pie), and build completely from scratch.
 For one thing it’s more fun that way, and for another I think it’ll be easier because there won’t be any preconceived notions of what stories have already taken place there and what it’s already like and whatnot.
 Which is not to say that I can’t later take some of what I learn in this series and apply it to my existing settings – in fact, I probably will – but for now I’m starting fresh.

 I’ve decided to go ahead and do the map outline, so that this post isn’t boring and imageless (like all of my other blog posts), and I’m doing the rice method for the first time, so there will be pictures of rice on a piece of paper, as well. ;D

 Rice on paper:

 I mainly wanted to use the rice method to get irregular shorelines, and I must say that it worked.
 I am quite pleased with the results.

 I also did two others, since I’m creating a whole new planet, so I’ll share them, too.